ChristineKaggwa/Climate-Projections-SSPs/README.md

 # Climate-Projections-SSPs
-This repository consists of the notebook to downscaling climate projections.
+This repository consists of the notebook to statistical downscaling climate projections.

 If you find our codes useful in your research, please cite our paper